 Grassfed and Pastured Livestock

 The Katahdin and Katahdin/Dorper cross sheep are raised entirely on grass.
 These two breeds are hair sheep which means they don't produce a heavy wool coat and therefore do not need to be sheared.
 They shed their wool like goats in the spring.
 They are hearty breeds that do well on pastures, are easy lambers, and good mothers.
 In the warm months they graze over our 30 acres of permanent pasture, moving to a new paddock every three to four days.
 In the winter they also live in the greenhouse barn and are fed hay produced on the farm.
 We have 50 ewes and a few rams.
-The lambs are usually born in early April.
+The lambs are usually born in early March.

 The Black Angus Beef Cattle and American White Park Cattle are also raised entirely on grass.
 We have 19 cows that calve in the early spring.
 They have access at all times to a barn for shade and shelter and can freely move between the barn and their pasture.
 The beef herd is also rotationally grazed.

 We offer beef, lamb, and pork shares and meat by the specific cut to add to your vegetable share.
 Look for the Meat Share forms on the community pages under 'CSA Membership' above.
 Periodically, we have cuts available for order under 'Our Products'.